Loominagit/Neo/README.md

 # Neo
-an open source discord bot written in JavaScript.
+an open source discord bot written in JavaScript using [Discord.js v13](https://discord.js.org) library.

 ## Starting the bot
 - The first step, create a file named `.env` in the root folder.